How to Write and Format a White Paper: The Definitive Guide

 Example:

-Sales Pitch: 8 Ways ABC Marketing will save money in your social media budget
+Sales Pitch: 8 Ways ABC Marketing will save money on your social media budget

 White paper: Social Media Advertising: Matching marketing needs and platforms